sandy9808/mnist-kubeflow/README.md

-Clone this repo for running kubectl commands in the local terminal.
+Clone this repo in local machine for running kubectl commands in the local terminal.
 1. Apply the configuration with the following command:

     ```bash